-An employee may be required to work overtime provided it is necessary and the employer's order is in writing.
-Overtime rates of pay are:
+An employee may be required to work overtime provided it is necessary and the employer's request is in writing.
+Overtime rates of pay provided by law are:

-- 1. 1.25 times the basic hourly rate for excess hours worked on ordinary days. - 2.
-1.50 times the basic hourly rate for all hours worked on the weekly day off with compensatory time off. - 3.
-2.00 times the basic hourly rate for all hours worked on public holidays with compensatory time off.
+- 1. Article 66: 1.25 times the basic hourly rate for excess hours worked on ordinary days - 2.
+Article 67: 1.5 times the basic hourly rate for all hours worked on the weekly day off with compensatory time off - 3.
+Article 68: 2 times the basic hourly rate for all hours worked on public holidays with compensatory time off

 5.7.
-Female Employees
+Female Employees 5.7.1.

-5.7.1.
 Working Hours